Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 The same reification may happen when the adjective "Buddha" is used as a noun.
 As a past participle of the verb "budh", or "to awake", it does not denote a thing of the world, neither a static, experiental "state" of being "fully awake".
 Hence, "the Buddha" is not some object, and is best not approached by way of a view positing "states" and "structures".

 Although entering "nirvâna" may be understood as a joyful state of bliss, this station-of-no-station is beyond happiness and unhappiness.
 The ultimate is a release from the chains of ignorance and its delusions.
 The way of the Buddha does not lead to happiness, but to freedom from suffering by being free from ignorance and its confusions.
 It leads to a blissful state devoid of happiness & unhappiness, to true peace.
 This is possible because the ultimate nature of sentient beings has, is and will remain enlightened.
 This Buddha-potential is a given, and so does not need to be acquired.
-The stains or obscurations covering it need to be removed.
+The stains or obscurations covering it need to be removed (or, in other words, the emptiness of the mind has to be thoroughly realized).
 That is all.
+Entering this unbounded wholeness leads to unending symmetry-transformations.

 The Buddha affirms it is possible to remove what obscures.
 We should trust having Buddha-potential.
-He does not teach us to wash our dirty clothes with mud-water.
+He does not teach us to wash our dirty clothes with mud-water or blood with blood.
 By accomplishing the elimination, awakening happens.
 The word "Buddha" can be defined as having the aspects of "accomplishment" & "awakening".
 Liberation and recognizing ultimate truth are simultaneous.

 philo@sofiatopia.org l Acknowledgments l SiteMap l Bibliography